-The goal execution plan is a plan for handling multiple goals that may require multiple people.
-Such as goals at work or at business, where different people may be in charge of different steps.
+The goal execution plan helps you handle multiple goals that may require multiple people — such as goals at work or business, where different people may be in charge of different steps.

 This is a complex goal worksheet that is for complex goals.
 Not something you would want to use if your only concern is a simple, personal goal.

-The Goal Execution action items that need to be tracked.
-This is the goal you want to use of part or all of these goal worksheet action items need to be completed by other people.
+This worksheet includesaction items that need to be tracked.
+This is the goal you want to use of part or all of these goal worksheet action items that need to be completed by other people.